mnr/writing-wip/hotmeal.md

 “I’ll agree.
 But I think nothing Dakota did was enough to light things up.
 Seems like her circuit was fail-safe.
 If something didn’t seem right, her circuit would just log the request.”

 Araci picks up the peanuts, then moves to put them back down.
 Too late; they are charged to his tab, and the platform drops away, reappearing with a crudité platter.
 He surrenders and shells a peanut.
-“That leaves us with Hestia; or an unfortunate accident.
+“That leaves us with Hestia, or an unfortunate accident.
 But I’m not convinced Farj is a killer.”

 “Maybe you need to focus on Robin.”
 Lupe shows an affectionate smile.
 “Or maybe you should have another beer and tell me more about your interesting past life.”